-Postage: Explain how the amount was calculated and the purpose of mailing items.
+Postage: Explain how the amount was calculated.

 Printing & Copying: Include outside printing cost and per copy copying cost (if lease expense for a copier is not charged in the equipment lease lines).
 Describe specific items to be printed in the narrative if known.